aamirWasi/Interview-Preparation-V1/README.md

 app.UseAuthentication(); // Authenticate the user
 app.UseAuthorization(); // Check if the user is allowed to access the resource
 ```
-**Sgort-Circut**: In ASP.NET Core, short-circuiting refers to a scenario where a middleware in the request pipeline stops the flow and prevents further middleware components from executing.
+**Short-Circut**: In ASP.NET Core, short-circuiting refers to a scenario where a middleware in the request pipeline stops the flow and prevents further middleware components from executing.
 This can occur deliberately (by design) or unintentionally.

 **When Does Short-Circuiting Happen?**